-Use Powertech Identity & Access Manager (BoKS) to log keystrokes, providing full visibility of your environment.
+Use Core Privileged Access Manager (BoKS) to log keystrokes, providing full visibility of your environment.
 Automatically generate event and audit logs, with user ID and user group fields in each log record.

 Use Powertech Event Manager to generate automatic reports that can show logs for all event and incident response activity, as well as security posture performance over time.

 Use Powertech Security Auditor to provide reports containing logs of new systems added, out-of-compliance settings, and remediation.